02Lack of Maintenance

 - Improper roof slope, sagging roof or inadequate drainage system, resulting in accumulation of water.

-- Incorrectly system to allow expansion and contraction at changes in deck material or changes in direction.
+- Incorrect system to allow expansion and contraction of changes in deck material or changes in direction.

 - Incompatible roof materials.

 The vacuum and the uplifting pressure created by wind, blowing over the edge of the roof, can partially rip the roofing membrane or system that has been applied.
 The roofing and insulation must be fastened and secured to the perimeter and to the main roof structure to counteract the forces that are being exerted on the roof.

 The function of the flashing is to provide a seal, a watertight seal, between roofing materials, roof sections and other parts of the building.
 This is an area that should be carefully inspected prior to any other areas.
 Incorrect installation procedure or attachment, and improper sealing of the flashing will allow the water to enter between the roofing systems and the roof structure.
 Sometimes, installing a flashing over a joint or cap will eliminate the problem if it is detected early in the construction.